CMU-313/spring23-nodebb-green/.github/pull_request_template.md

 <!--- Go over all the following points, and put an `x` in all the boxes that apply. -->

 -   [ ] I have written unit tests for my changes
--   [ ] My change requires a change to the documentation, which is located at [Autolab Docs](https://github.com/autolab/docs)
+-   [ ] My change requires a change to the README documentation
 -   [ ] I have updated the documentation accordingly, included in this PR

 ## Other issues / help required